professoroakz/.github/profile/README.md

 - 🤩 Studying @polytechnic
 - 🤓 Working @xaoex @simulation @reality @psychadelics
 - 😄 Running repos + evaling + deving projects and things
+- 👾 Owner/Creator of a fuckton of things / a.xyz included bitches